pretikathir/PostfixCalculator/README.md

-# Postfix expression evaluator for CSV files
+# Postfix expression calculator for CSV files

 ## To run: